pr

 Introduction

 This course provides credit hours for executing the research project developed in EGN 6457 Research Methods (prerequisite), as outlined in the “Big Picture”.
-Students will independently conduct, complete, and present their projects, with guidance from the instructor through regular progress meetings and technical support from faculty and external experts as needed.
+You will independently conduct, complete, and present your project with guidance from your research supervisor through regular progress meetings.

 Course Learning Objectives